History of the Boston Red Sox: 2018: Ninth World Series Championship

 Under first year manager Alex Cora, the team finished with a 108–54 regular season record, winning the American League East division title for the third consecutive season, and finished eight games ahead of the second-place New York Yankees.
 The Red Sox were the first MLB team to post 100 wins during the season, reaching that milestone for the first time since 1946; they were also the first team to clinch a berth in the 2018 postseason.
 The team set a new franchise record for wins in a season by surpassing the prior mark of 105 that had been set in 1912; they also won the most games by any MLB team since the 2001 Seattle Mariners won 116.

 The Red Sox entered the postseason as the top seed in the American League, and defeated the Yankees in four games in the Division Series.
 They then defeated the defending champion Houston Astros in five games in the Championship Series, advancing to the World Series where they defeated the Los Angeles Dodgers in five games.

 Bob Melvin of the Oakland Athletics was named the AL Manager of the Year, while Cora was listed as runner-up.
 Mookie Betts was named the American League Most Valuable Player for 2018 as well as winning the batting title with a .346 average while adding 42 doubles, five triples, 32 homers, 129 runs, 80 RBIs and 30 stolen bases.
 Betts received 28 of a possible 30 first-place votes from the Baseball Writers' Association of America.
+The Red Sox also added J. D. Martinez and he put up a team-leading 43 home runs and a league-leading 130 RBI as the primary DH.